TheBassMeister/SpringInActionRevised/README.md

 Chapter 4 Update: Added a few more unit tests to test the different controllers.
 There could be more, but as this is just an app to learn about Spring, this is enough.
 Note: I couldn't figure out how to use the AuthenticationPrincipal in tests.
 No StackOverflow answer helped in my case.

+Chapter 4 Update 2: Finally solved the AuthenticationPrincipal issue by configuring the MockMvcs with springSecurity() and using the withUser(UserDetails) method.
+Tests are now improved.

 Chapter 5 Spring Rest: Coming soon